walterxie/MEP-tutorial/README.md

 <figure>
 	<img style="max-width:50.0%;" src="figures/tracerBSP1.png" alt="tracerBSP1">
-	<figcaption>Figure 20: Bayesian Skyline Reconstruction in Tracer</figcaption>
+	<figcaption>Figure 21: Bayesian Skyline Reconstruction in Tracer</figcaption>
 </figure>
 <br>

 A dialog is shown where you can specify the tree file associated with the log file.
+Set `Maximum time is the root height's` to `Median`.
 Also, since the youngest sample is from 2002, change the entry for age of youngest tip to 2002.

 <figure>
 	<img style="max-width:80.0%;" src="figures/tracerBSP2.png" alt="tracerBSP2">
-	<figcaption>Figure 21: Bayesian Skyline Reconstruction dialog in Tracer</figcaption>
+	<figcaption>Figure 22: Bayesian Skyline Reconstruction dialog in Tracer</figcaption>
 </figure>
 <br>